 We recently had a family get together and I was bummed out that I didn’t have the chance to make a single cake.
 It was super weird having someone else make dessert for a change.
 I’m so used to my own desserts by now.
-Running this blog requires me to bake…a LOT.
-If you come over to my home there will be dessert.
-You could literally come any day of the week and I’d have something sweet to serve you.
-Go on, I dare you.
+Running this blog requires me to bake…a lot.
+I always have something on hand, no matter the time of day.

 Recently I wanted to try something new that I could add to my repertoire.
-I always want to prove myself as an all-rounder.
-That’s also the reason I plan on adding some savory dishes to the site the coming weeks.
+Which is also the reason I finally plan on adding some savory dishes to the site the coming weeks.
 Stay tuned for more baked (and cooked) bliss!

 But now finally to our cake pops.
 I included vital tips and information in the recipe and in the notes that you need to follow to ensure your cake pops will not fall off the stick or get cracks or other sorts of ‘cake pop injuries’.
 If you have any questions feel free to ask them in the comment section, I’m happy to help.

 Fudgy chocolaty cake pops with pink chocolate coating and colourful sprinkles.

 - 60g unsweetened cocoa (2/4 cups)

 - 1/2 teaspoon baking powder

 - 1 package pink candy melts